 Rhode Island, the smallest state with a population under 60,000 on the eve of the Revolution, needed to fill two battalions.
 When the state couldn’t recruit enough white men, its leaders appealed to Washington to allow both free and enslaved Black men to enlist.

-As both a slaveowner and commander-in-chief of the Continental Army from its formation in 1775, Washington had long opposed the use of Black soldiers, fearing that armed Black men would incite a rebellion among enslaved people and alienate Southern slaveholders.
+As both a slaveowner and commander-in-chief of the Continental Army from its formation in 1775, Washington had long opposed the use of Black soldiers, fearing that armed Black men would incite a rebellion among enslaved people and alienate southern slaveholders.
 But over time, the harsh realities of a failing war effort called for America’s founding fathers to make some pragmatic decisions to preserve their nation’s future.

 The 1st Rhode Island Regiment, widely recognized as the America’s first Black military regiment, didn’t start out that way.
 From its inception in 1775 as a part of the Rhode Island Army of Observation to its reorganization as the 1st Rhode Island in 1777 and its recruitment of Black soldiers to their own unit starting in February 1778, the regiment was one of the few in the Continental Army to serve all seven years of war.
-The unit distinguished itself in battles from the Siege of Boston to the Battle of Rhode Island and beyond to Yorktown.
+The unit distinguished itself in battles from the Siege of Boston to the Battle of Rhode Island and beyond to the culminating battle of Yorktown.

 The British Recruited Enslaved People First